About me

 I am a psychodynamic counsellor, accredited by the British Association for Counselling and Psychotherapy (BACP), and work with adults on a short or long-term, weekly basis.

 I have many years of professional experience supporting people who may be struggling with different aspects of life and relationships.
-This includes people who have different diagnoses.
+This includes people with different diagnoses and who identify as neurodivergent.

 How I work